telephone email

 Sight Matters is devoted to supporting people with sight loss so that they are able to lead the lives they want.

-We provide all of our services free at the point of delivery and we do not differentiate on the grounds of circumstance or financial position.
+We provide the vast majority of our services free at the point of delivery and we do not differentiate on the grounds of circumstance or financial position.

 We are a caring specialist support organisation.
 Some of our services operate from our headquarters in Onchan; others, including assessments, can be undertaken in people's homes by staff or volunteers.